Sifchain/sifnode/smart-contracts/Whitelist_Update.md

 1) Before running the script, go to the data folder and create a file called address_list_source.json, or edit it so that it has only the addresses that you want to whitelist.
-The contents of the file should have a list of addresses, like so:
+The contents of the file should have an array of addresses, like so:
 ```
 [
  "0x217ddead61a42369a266f1fb754eb5d3ebadc88a",